MishDotCom/MDC-WebSploit/README.md

 **WebSploit** is a web stress testing and pentesting tool, offering a useful set of tools to perform **web level** attacks.
 This app is meant to be ran in a command line interface with the approppiate arguments.
 This app is meant to combine hacking tools into one big menu to make hacking easier and more fun.
 MDC-WebSploit currently has tools for credential bruteforcing, information gathering and stress testing.
-In WebSploit 1.5 the Email-Cracker tool will be compatible with any SMTP server.

 Disclaimer: **I am under no circumstances responsible of any wrong way this app is used.
 Meant only for educational purposes and white hat hacking.**